Marvin-Deng/CS111/Cheat-Bot/README.md

 ```

 ## Embeddings
-- Embeddings are stored in the embeddings folder
+- Embeddings are stored in the embeddings folder.
+You can add or remove notes for any topic, then regenerate the embeddings to see the changes in the app.

 To generate new embeddings
 ```shell